-Law N° 26842 provides that health protection is a matter of public interest and, therefore, the State is responsible for regulating, overseeing and promoting health protection, and that the State promotes scientific and technological research in the health field.
-Article 28 of the mentioned Law provides that experimental research involving human beings must comply with special legislation on this matter and with the ethical principles contained in the Declaration of Helsinki and in successive declarations updating said principles.
+Law N° 26842 provides that health protection is a matter of public interest and, therefore, the State is responsible for regulating, overseeing and promoting health protection, and the State promotes scientific and technological research in the health field.
+Article 28 of the mentioned Law provides that experimental research involving human beings must comply with special legislation on this matter and with the ethical principles contained in the Declaration of Helsinki, as well as in successive declarations updating said principles.

-The Clinical Trials Regulations approved by Supreme Decree N° 021-2017-SA, and the Manual of Procedures approved by Resolution N° 279-2017-J-OPE/INS, are the regulations that govern clinical trials in Peru.
-These Regulations are aimed at establishing the procedure to be followed to authorise and perform clinical trials in Peru and take subsequent action in relation theorets.
+The Clinical Trials Regulations approved by Supreme Decree $N^{\circ}$ 021-2017-SA, and the Manual of Procedures approved by Resolution $N^{\circ}$ 279-2017-J-OPE/INS, are the regulations that govern clinical trials in Peru.
+These Regulations are aimed at establishing the procedure to be followed to authorise and perform clinical trials in Peru and take subsequent action in relation thereto.